slalom-saa/fit-stacks/documents/EndPoint.md

 ```csharp
 /// <value>The name of the product to add.</value>
 ```
-Fill out the value comments for the property name.
+The value comments should be added for the property name.
 This will show up in swagger and other discovery documents.
 Other comments should be added, but will not be used in service documents.
 ```csharp
 [NotNull("Name must be specified.")]
 ```
 Only basic validation should be used to indicate that the command was not serialized or deserialized properly.
-Most rules should be external.
+Most rules will be external.

 ---